Skip to main content

 Description of the call for information

-The purpose of this call for information is to help the Welsh Government gather information and ideas to inform our work for technology and the Welsh language, by helping to gather:
+We want help to collect information and ideas to inform our work for technology and the Welsh language, by helping to gather:

 • information and evidence about the needs of people who want to use Welsh language technology